Sara Sutherland

 Sara Sutherland (born January 31, 1992) is an American middle-distance and long-distance runner.
-While attending the University of Texas and University of Colorado, Sara Sutherland was a four-time NCAA Division 1 All-American cross country and Track and field runner.
+While attending the University of Texas and University of Colorado, Sara Sutherland was a four-time NCAA Division I All-American cross country and Track and field runner.

 Highland Park High School

 Sara Sutherland won the 2007 Texas University Interscholastic League 4A Cross Country Championship.
 She was named the 2009 Texas Girls Coaches Association Cross Country Athlete of the Year.